neocode-it/frappe_betterprint/README.md

 Frappe app with advanced print functions, mainly focused on improving custom Jinja print formats.

+> [!NOTE]
+> You can find all informations on how to use this app in our docs: [Frappe Betterprint Docs](https://frappe-betterprint.gitbook.io)

 ## Features

 * Universal Layout: Preview/Printview/PDF - they look just the same.